 Travel Advisors Advocate and Fight for You If Something Goes Wrong

-People don’t always realize that a travel advisor can (and should) advocate for you if something unexpected happens on your trip.
+People don’t always realize that a travel advisor can (and should) advocate for you if something unexpected happens on your trip like a missed flight.
 Maybe you paid for an ocean view room at a swanky resort, but the resort says they are overbooked puts you in a room with a view of the parking lot.
 You can contact your travel advisor.
 Often a call from a travel advisor can find a way to make things right.

 Sometimes an oversight or confusion of a detail can occur before or even during your trip.
 Thankfully, it doesn’t happen that often, but sometimes a mistake will happen that is not your fault.
 A travel advisor will take the time to go through the information and sort it out for you so that you can get back on track with your vacation.
 Travel advisors can also be great proponent of getting you compensated with cash or future credit when the fault belongs with the travel supplier whether that be a cruise, hotel, or tour operator.